Graduate Curriculum Guidelines

 - Request to Dually List Course with Already Existing Course

 - To dual-list a 4000/5000 level course, include the course outline which must include a section stating the specific additional requirements for graduate students.
 These requirements must be of sufficient rigor to justify graduate credit.
-Dual-listed (4000/5000) courses must be approved by the University Curriculum Committee before being acted on by the Graduate Council.
+Dual-listed (4000/5000) courses must be approved by the Undergraduate Curriculum Committee before being acted on by the Graduate Council.
 The department is responsible for submitting the appropriate documentation to the Graduate Council.

 - To dual-list a 6000/7000 level course, include the course outline which must include a section stating the specific additional requirements to justify doctoral (7000 level) credit.